Blaenau Ffestiniog railway station

-Blaenau Ffestiniog railway station serves the slate mining town of Blaenau Ffestiniog, Wales, and is the passenger terminus of the Conwy Valley Line from Llandudno Junction.
-Transport for Wales Rail operate through services to Llandudno Junction and Llandudno.
-The station is a joint station with the narrow gauge Ffestiniog Railway, which operates primarily tourist passenger services to Porthmadog throughout most of the year.
-A feature of the standard gauge service is the availability on trains and buses of the popular "Gwynedd Red Rover" day ticket.
+Blaenau Ffestiniog railway station serves the slate mining town of Blaenau Ffestiniog, Wales, and is the southern terminus of the Conwy Valley Line.
+Transport for Wales Rail operates services to Llandudno Junction and Llandudno.
+National Rail shares the station with the narrow gauge Ffestiniog Railway, which operates primarily tourist passenger services to Porthmadog throughout most of the year.
+A feature of the standard gauge service is the availability on trains and buses of the popular Gwynedd Red Rover day ticket.